Chapter 7

 • Assistance rebuilding your credit and regaining financial stability after bankruptcy

-For many individuals, Chapter 7 bankruptcy also means a predictable, generally quick timeline—most cases in Los Angeles resolve in as little as four to six months.
+For many individuals, Chapter 7 bankruptcy also means a predictable, generally quick timeline—most cases in Van Nuys resolve in as little as four to six months.
 Many people appreciate how this process delivers closure and lets them focus on long-term planning sooner than other debt solutions.

 Filing for Chapter 7 bankruptcy brings not only financial relief but also emotional and mental respite from the pressure of unmanageable debts.
 The automatic stay stops creditor calls and collection efforts, giving you the opportunity to pause, regroup, and rebuild your finances.